A curated list of the most beautiful places in Montenegro that deserve a place on any Balkan travel itinerary.

-Guesthouse accommodations are available in the nearby town of Plav, which is also home to a score of beautiful mosques.
-Prokletije is around 2 hours from Biogradska Gora National Park, where you’ll find primeval forests (one of the last three virgin forests in Europe, in fact).
+Guesthouse accommodations are available in the nearby town of Plav, which is also home to a score of beautiful mosques (see more in the next section).
+Prokletije is around 2 hours from Biogradska Gora National Park.
 It’s convenient to combine the two when travelling by rental car.

 Just outside the Royal Capital of Cetinje, Lipa Cave is one of the largest cave systems in Montenegro and the first to open to tourists.
 Its tight passageways and voluminous ‘halls’ stretch for more than 2.5km underground, from the village of Lipa into the mountains along the Adriatic coast.

 Lipa’s impressive karst rock formations and cathedral ceilings make it one of Montenegro’s most important natural attractions.
 The first explorations of the cave were organised in the 19th century, but it wasn’t until 2015 that the cave opened to visitors.